-A wholly-owned subsidiary of ČEZ, ČEZ Měření, s.r.o. commenced operating on 1 June 2005 and was fully functional as of the second half of 2005.
-Its role in ČEZ Group is to provide electricity metering services for approximately 3.5 million customers.
-With the objective of streamlining electric meter operations, the following functions, among others, were transferred to this company from the five REAS companies: data collection, processing, and verifying for operating, sales, and regulation purposes as well as administration, repairs, and inspections of all types of electric meters switching elements.
+A wholly-owned subsidiary of ČEZ, ČEZ Měření, s.r.o., with a registered capital of CZK 216 million commenced its operations in 2005.
+Its role in CEZ GROUP is to provide electricity metering services for approximately 3.5 million customers.
+With the objective of streamlining electric meter operations, the following functions, among others, were transferred to: data collection, processing, and verifying for operating, sales, and regulation purposes as well as administration, repairs, and inspections of all types of electric meters switching elements.